Updated 25/09/2024

 Is Rowan poisonous to dogs?

 Yes, Rowan is toxic to dogs.
 The Rowan berries in particular contain parasorbic acid and cyanogenic glycoside, making Rowan poisonous to dogs.
-If eaten in large quantities, ingestion of these compounds can lead to kidney damage or other serious health issues and possibly even death for dogs, humans, and other mammals.
+If eaten in large quantities, ingestion of these compounds can lead to kidney damage or gastrointestinal issues and possibly even death for dogs, humans, and other mammals.
+Thankfully the volumes of rowan berries needed to be ingested for this is large, and so deaths are very rare.

 Are Rowan berries poisonous to dogs?